Spring Garden Revival

 Contact Bourne's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Bourne.
 Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Bourne Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain permits for access to the Transfer Station, where municipal compost is available for local use.
-It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and Bourne’s MS4 permit.
-Coordination with the Parks & Recreation Department ensures that municipal properties follow these best practices.
+The Bourne Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
+Residents may obtain permits for access to the Transfer Station, where compost is available for municipal use.
+It is strictly prohibited to dispose of clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.

 Bourne Public Works Department